P.E. Sports Funding

-Sports Premium Funding 2016 – 2017
+Sports Premium Funding 2018 – 2019

-Again, a staff audit of PE skills was carried out in September.
-Part of the allocation shall be spent on sending teachers on PE training courses in the area that they need to develop.
+As in previous years, a staff audit of PE skills was carried out in September.
+Part of the allocation shall be spent on sending teachers on PE training courses over the year in the area that they need to develop or refresh.

 After School Clubs

 We are still trying to extend our range of after school clubs this year with parents paying a minimal amount.
 A very small amount of the funding has been used to cover any shortfall in the cost of the club and the cost of the coach providing the club.

 Change for Life Club

 This club aims to increase participation in sport and physical activity by less active children in Year 3 and 4.
 This lunchtime club has proved very successful in previous years and we hope to run it again in the new year.
 Children are chosen to attend the club who we feel would benefit from it and no child that is invited to join it has to participate.
 The club will be run by Year 6 champions who had specialised training last year.

 During all of the Spring Term, both morning and afternoon Nursery children will participate in a weekly movement session called Diddi Dance.
 We use our Sports Funding to pay for this.
 Diddi dance classes are designed to help younger children enhance their co-ordination and rhythm.
 Diddi Dance uses ribbons and hoops to help the children get the most from the music as well as using some other fun props.
 Dance themes include salsa, hip hop, tap and disco so the children also learn about lots of music and dance styles as well as having fun.

 In the new year we shall be having the company Skip-Hop joining us for a few days to teach the children a wide range of skipping skills.
 We have used this company for many years now with very pleasing results.
 Most children can now skip in the school as a result of this and being given the opportunity to skip at both playtime and lunchtime every day.
 By using this company, we can build on previous skills learnt.